massalabs/massa-standards/wallet/dapps-communication.md

       setInterval(() => {
         if (action.response != null) {
+          // remove this particular action from the action list actions.remove(action)

-          resolve(action.response) // here we define what Wallet.sign will return when doing await on it }
+          // resolve the promise with the event response resolve(action.response) // here we define what Wallet.sign will return when doing await on it }
       }, 500)